xuitex/Deep-Neural-Network-with-PyTorch/README.md

-# Deep-Neural-Network-with-PyTorch
- Fourth course of the IBM AI Engineering specialization  Resources  Readme
+# Coursera IBM course on Deep Learning on Pytorch